alessbell/aless.co/content/blog/2019/index.md

 ![Taking a hike around the "Grand Canyon of the Pacific" in Waimea Canyon State Park, Kaua'i (Feb '19).](carlAless1.jpg)

-2019 was a year of 4 weddings (the fourth and final thanks to an elopement we unwittingly crashed, congrats John & Sara!), 2 gifted wedding eggs (congrats Robin & Mark!), 1 new baby cousin (technically first cousin once removed, congrats Jess and Anth!), 1 adopted cat and 9 states visited (excluding home state NY that's RI, MA, HI, VA, MD, PA, CA, CT and NJ.)
+2019 was a year of 4 weddings (the fourth and final thanks to an elopement we unwittingly crashed, congrats John & Sara!), 2 gifted wedding eggs (congrats Robin & Mark!), 1 new baby cousin (technically first cousin once removed, congrats Jess & Anth!), 1 adopted cat and 9 states visited (excluding home state NY that's RI, MA, HI, VA, MD, PA, CA, CT and NJ).

-A friend [inspired me](https://www.alxmnn.com/) to write up a few things that happened this year.
+A friend [inspired](https://www.alxmnn.com/) me to write up a few things that happened this year.
 If you've found your way here, take a minute and join us for a whip around the last 12 months.

-### Carla, Peter & Ghost
+### Carla, Peter Carlos & Ghost

-Since being admitted to the Eastern District's CJA (Criminal Justice Act) panel for federal indigent defense in January, Carla's practice has been growing apace.
+Since being admitted to the Eastern District's CJA (Criminal Justice Act) panel for federal indigent defense in January, **Carla**'s practice has been growing apace.
 While running her own law firm and keeping one of the busiest schedules of anyone I know, she nevertheless manages to Citi Bike to midtown most days and care for not one but two small creatures, in addition to me.

 Carla continues to earn the title of "Neighbourhood Pied Piper of Adorable Animals": most everyone knows **Peter Carlos**, the good-natured chicken who walked into Carla's life three years ago and never left.
 2019 in turn brought us **Ghost**, a young cat with white fur and a little grey cap.

 ![Our equal parts sweet and mischievous cat, Ghost.](ghost.jpg)

-Our friend [Andrew](https://law-mf.com/), a person with far too much idle time on his hands, lovingly built Ghost [a cat ladder up to our second story apartment](https://twitter.com/alessbell/status/1186300433633075201) so Ghost could begin to get acquainted with his new home.
+Our friend **Andrew**, a person with far too much idle time on his hands, lovingly built Ghost [a cat ladder up to our second story apartment](https://twitter.com/alessbell/status/1186300433633075201) so Ghost could begin to get acquainted with his new home.
 The ladder was a hit and, so far, it seems he likes what he's found at the top.

 ![Carla and Peter Carlos, the most resilient chicken I will ever know, hard at work building Ghost's massive outdoor cat ladder.](carl.jpg)